Locally Simultaneous Inference: Numerical evaluation

 Finally, we conduct experiments on a real climate dataset \cite{rasp2020weatherbench}.
 The dataset contains hourly measurements of temperature from 1999 to 2018 across a discrete grid of locations on Earth.
 The grid is obtained by pairing 32 latitude coordinates with 64 longitude coordinates.
 We model the measurements from the 20 years as i.i.d. draws from an underlying distribution.
 We again compare locally simultaneous, fully simultaneous, conditional, and hybrid inference.
 To be able to apply the conditional and hybrid approaches, we model the draws as i.i.d. multivariate Gaussians.
 We use older data, from 1979 to 1998, to estimate the Gaussian covariance.
 We study two types of selection: based on time and based on location.

 In the first set of experiments we compute the average temperature on Earth (averaged over all locations on the grid) and look at the resulting time series.
 For each year we take one measurement per day, evaluated at noon, resulting in a series of 365 entries.
 We ask for inference on the warmest day, coldest day, and all days with temperature above $8\degree C$.
 In the second set of experiments we compute the average annual temperature and look at its distribution over the different recorded locations on Earth.
 Similarly to the first set of experiments, we ask for inference on the warmest location, coldest location, and all locations with temperature above $28 \degree C$.
-We plot the resulting intervals in Figure~\ref{fig:climate_time} and Figure \ref{fig:climate_location}, respectively.
+We plot the resulting intervals in Figure~\ref{fig:climate_time} and Figure~\ref{fig:climate_location}, respectively.
 For the two file-drawer problems, for interpretability we only visualize three intervals, corresponding to the first three days/locations where the temperature exceeds the critical threshold.
-In the first set of experiments, we observe that conditional inference leads to significantly wider intervals than any of the three alternatives; in contrast, in the first two problems of the second set of experiments the winner stands out and hence the conditional method outperforms the other approaches.
-In all problems the locally simultaneous approach gives narrower intervals than the fully simultaneous approach.
+In the first set of experiments, we observe that conditional inference leads to significantly wider intervals than any of the three alternatives; in the visualizations, the conditional intervals are clipped to fit within the plot.
+In the first problem of the second set of experiments the winner stands out and hence the conditional method outperforms the other approaches.
+The locally simultaneous approach gives narrower intervals than the fully simultaneous approach, as expected.
 The hybrid approach leads to smaller intervals than the locally simultaneous approach in some settings and wider in others.
 Critically, however, the hybrid approach is only applicable because we imposed an assumption of Gaussianity, while locally simultaneous inference would be applicable even nonparametrically.
+We note that the hybrid approach is technically applicable nonparametrically, but in the asymptotic regime.
+This follows by the central limit theorem; see \cite{andrews2019inference}.
+In this application we only have $20$ observations, so requiring finite-sample validity is a natural choice.